ABOUT

 Shade Whitesel

 At age 4, I told anyone who would listen that I was going to grow up to be a dog trainer (so my mother tells me.)
-I taught my childhood dog tricks, complete with jumping over bushes and the swing-set, and made/begged the whole neighborhood to attend the shows for 10 cents each.
+I taught my childhood dog tricks, complete with jumping over bushes and the swing-set (this was pre-agility sport!), and made/begged the whole neighborhood to attend the shows for 10 cents each.

 After I completed my BA in English at The College of Wooster in Ohio, I bought my first German Shepherd and have been in love with the breed ever since.
 That fascination led me to Schutzhund, which is a breed test for GSDs and to competitive dog sports, which in turn led me to teaching lessons to other dogs and their humans.

 In 1994, I achieved my dream and took the plunge into dog training for a living.
-Along the way, I worked as a kennel manager, a veterinary technician, a dog groomer, and attended many continuing education seminars and workshops to attain the knowledge I now use.
+To get the education to become a dog trainer, I worked as a kennel manager, a veterinary technician, a dog groomer, and attended many continuing education seminars and workshops to attain the knowledge I now use.
 These days I compete in Schutzhund and AKC obedience with my current dogs, teach handlers how to play with their dogs, and teach humans how to teach their dogs to live in this complexing world, as well as problem solving behavior of all kinds, including aggression.

 Currently, I would consider myself a clicker trainer.
 What that means to me is that behavior is the dog’s choice, and it’s up to me to control their access to reinforcement and teach and motivate the dog so that he chooses what I want.